 Joey is an MSNBC.

-If you follow the money, you will find the answers to most of your questions.
+And as always, folks, as usual, if you follow the money, not the true believers, if you follow the money, you will find the answers to most of your questions.

-The Republican in charge of no labels is Mark McKinnon, a Democrat.
+The Republican in charge of No Labels is Mark McKinnon, a Democrat.

 He's the guy who dropped out of the McCain campaign because he couldn't bring himself to be critical of the first black presidential candidate, Obama.